 The components of both authorized vaccines are very simple when compared to other vaccines that we currently have available and have decades of data on and that we do know are compatible with lactation.
 The chance that any lipid or nanoparticles would make it all the way from the mother’s muscle to her breastmilk is so small, and even if it did, these substances would likely be quickly digested by the nursing infant and cause no ill effect.

 Some breastfeeding people wonder if getting the COVID vaccine will mean they can pass some antibodies onto their nursing babies via their breastmilk.
 There is likely a small amount of antibody transfer, but it is nowhere near the amount that we see transferred across the placenta from vaccines given in pregnancy or when we vaccinate someone directly.
 However, any amount of antibody transfer is likely an added benefit!
 A recent small study confirmed this, and while it only included six lactating mothers, it is encouraging early evidence of transfer of antibodies from mom to baby.

 If you do choose to receive the vaccine, there is no need to pump and dump for a prescribed time or wean from nursing, despite what some people may have heard from less reputable sources.

 We continue to collect data on those people who were breastfeeding and chose to receive the vaccine, and more data will be coming soon.
 Stay tuned for more, and as always, talk with your healthcare provider if you are breastfeeding and wondering if this vaccine may be right for you.

 - However, they are able to receive this vaccine if they choose.

-- It is highly unlikely that any vaccine particles are transferred in a mother’s milk.
+- It is highly unlikely that any vaccine particles are transferred in a breast milk.